GabrieleRomeo/ES6-Professional-starter-kit/README.md

 ### Build

-The `build` directory will contain the `build.min.js` file, the production version that you will ship.
+The `build` directory will contain the `build.js` and `build.min.js` files.
+The former will be a production version of your software that you will ship and the latter will be a development version instead.

-The `public` directory contains the `build.js` file, the development version of your software.
-This file is ignored by git.

-Check the comments inside the  `webpack.config.js` file to see how you can configure the output of Webpack.
+If you want to request your library directly into the browser, check out the comments inside the  `webpack.config.js` file to see how you can configure the Webpack's output to achieve different results.

 For more information about the available features / commands, please visit the [following webpage](gabrieleromeo.github.io/ES6-Professional-starter-kit/)